MyFirstBitcoin/Light-Node-Directory/Indonesia -- Bitcoin Indonesia/README.md

 - **Number of Students Graduated:** 0

 ## 🏆 Recent Achievements
 - **Bandung**: We started our first cohort in Bandung with an amazing number of 11 Indonesian students.
-We taught chapter 1-4 so far.
+We taught chapter 1-7 so far.
 The students love it.
-- **Bali**: We started our first cohort in Bali on the 28th of August with 7 Indonesian and 3 international students!
+- **Bali**: We started our first cohort in Bali on the 28th of August.
+We taught chapter 1-5 sor far!
+Some students already bought bitcoin, bought a hardware wallet, and are thinking of how to get involved in Bitcoin.
-- **Translation, Workbook & Assessment**: We finalized the translation to Bahasa Indonesia and are working on the workbook (60% done).
+- **Translation, Workbook & Assessment**: We finalized the translation to Bahasa Indonesia and also created the workbook in Canva.
+The books are now being printed for the next cohorts.
 Also, we created 150 multiple choice questions for MFB assessments in Bahasa and English.
-- **Outlook** We're planning to start an online cohort in October and a cohort in Surabaya in November.
+- **Outlook** We're planning to start an online cohort on October 1st and a cohort in Surabaya in November.
 The community leader from Surabaya has already participated in the educator training.
 Also we're in contact with 4 Universities to teach there.
 However, we need more resources and teachers to facilitate all of these sessions.

 <img src="https://github.com/MyFirstBitcoin/Light-Node-Directory/blob/b42c0dbdc981a7713c64935dbe3d5bc5e892e215/Indonesia%20--%20Bitcoin%20Indonesia/Bandung%20MFB%201st%20Cohort.jpeg" width="300" alt="Picture of Bandung Cohort"> <!-- 1 picture maximum -->